micro-lc/micro-lc-notification-center/docs/10_overview.md

 #### GET - `/own`

 This endpoint should return the list of paged notifications that the currently logged-in user should visualize.
+The notifications should be ordered by creation date descending.

 **Query**